Regular physical activity is good for everyone's health, including people with disabilities. Getting active can help you:

 - Talk to your doctor about the types and amounts of physical activity that are right for you.
 If you're taking medicine, be sure to find out if it can affect how your body responds to physical activity.

 - It’s also a good idea to talk to a trained exercise professional.
-Find a fitness center near you that's comfortable and accessible.
+Find a gym or fitness center near you that's comfortable and accessible.
 Ask if they have experience working with people with similar disabilities.

 Do muscle-strengthening activities at least 2 days a week.